sbb-design-systems/design-system-webapp-documentation/documentation/components/status/status-en.md

 ## 3. Rules
-* The colours and icons for various statuses are determined on an application-specific basis.
+* The images below show examples of statuses.
+The statuses are defined specifically for each application and the [colours](https://digital.sbb.ch/en/brand_elemente/farben) and [icons](https://digital.sbb.ch/en/brand_elemente/icons) are therefore also selected appropriately.

 ## 4. Variants and statuses